 Joe has graduated with a Certificate in Career Coaching and a Diploma in Personal, Business and Executive Coaching with the Irish Lifecoach Institute (ILI).
 These qualifications are accredited by the International Coaching Federation (ICF).
 This has seen the emergence of the third strand of Joe’s business, ‘ACE Career Coaching‘, where coaching and advice sessions can be booked by all Secondary School Students and their Parents.
 Joe is accredited as a ‘Thought leader in Education and Career Development’ by the All-Ireland Business Foundation (AIBF) and received his award at a ceremony in Croke Park on September 12th 2019.
 Joe’s business was one of only three companies nominated for the ‘Local Enterprise Award’ at the Meath Business and Tourism Awards 2019.

 Entries by Joe McCormack

-As you settle into the new year, teachers and parents totally understand that even though you are making great strides, you still have plenty of fears.
-From speaking with students over the years, I find it’s not the full set of exams that cause concern, it is usually only one or two subjects.
-Naturally everyone […]
+Junior and Leaving Certs, As you prepare for your upcoming mock exams, teachers and parents totally understand that even though you are making great strides, you still have plenty of fears.
+From talking to students, I find it’s not the full set of exams that cause concern; it is usually only one or two subjects. […]